-Tailor-made activities challenge young women to take on an active leadership role during camp that will help prepare them for the future.
-The mentorship program, along with participation in cooperative activities, as well as in spiritual and cultural formation classes allows LIT’s to deepen in self-knowledge, friendship, and in faith.
-Many LITs later apply for staff positions at Tapawingo Trails Camp having received this excellent training.
+Tailor-made activities will challenge young women to take an active leadership role during camp that prepares them for their future.
+The mentorship program, participation in cooperative activities, and involvement in spiritual and cultural formation classes allow LIT’s to deepen in self-knowledge, friendship, and faith.
+Many LITs later apply for staff positions at Tapawingo Trails Camp after receiving this excellent training.

-Check-in begins at 2:00 PM.
+Check-in begins at 2:00 PM on that Sunday.
 Camp officially begins at 3:00 PM.

 Upon arrival, your daughter will be assigned to a cabin.
 For campers (9-12 yrs), there are 4 cabins with 10 campers each.
 For Leaders-in-Training (LITs - 13 & 14 yrs), there are 2 LIT cabins with 8 campers each.
 Each cabin will be supervised by a Counsellor and a Counsellor-in-Training.